mosmos6/MTJ-on-TPU0.2/README.md

 # MTJ-on-TPU0.2

 This is a modified mesh-transformer-jax adapted to JAX 0.3.25 so you can infer on colab with TPU_driver0.2.
+You can continue to use the same (slim) weights as before.

 Important notes: